dend/dend/README.md

 # 👋 Hi, I am Den!

 Hi!
 I am an engineer, currently working on helping scale Developer Relations at Microsoft.
-I am based in **Vancouver, British Columbia**.
 You can learn more about what I do [on my website](https://den.dev/about/).

 ## Project Areas